rcmedeiros/saphira/README.md

 I wrote it for myself to be able to write microservices swiftly and ready to connect to all interfaces a microservice might have to.

-It's not production ready though.
+It's not yet ready to be used by others though.
 It'll be when I write a scaffolding system.
 I don't want anybody learning anything besides simple usage.